 Routes Currently on Detour

-- • Eff.
-Monday, June 26, all I-94 traffic will operate in the eastbound side of the Lowry Tunnel.
+- • All I-94 traffic is operating in the eastbound side of the Lowry Tunnel.
 There will be two lanes of traffic in each direction with a speed limit of 40 mph.
 Once the work on the westbound side of the tunnel is complete, traffic will switch to travel in the westbound side.
 This phase of the project is scheduled to last for 70 days.

 When MnDOT announces its plans for further construction stages, check back to this for updates as they become available.
 Better yet, stay in the know by signing up to have Rider Alerts on your route sent to you by email or text!